rajeshsenh/Chios/README.md

 ![Table mytags](https://i.imgur.com/tIqmGXh.jpg)

-*Note :: note that mytags_id and mytasks_id are foreign keys of mytags.tag_id and mytasks.id respectively.*
+*Note :: in the above table mytags_id and mytasks_id are foreign keys of mytags.tag_id and mytasks.id respectively.*

 **Once you've created the above tables , you can now open the teminal in chios and run `npm start` and then you should beable to see the app running on `localhost:3000` in your browser.**